-The main target of this document is Top-Level Domain (“TLD”) registries that offer or plan to offer registrations of IDNs under their Registry Agreements.
-For other registries (e.g. Country Code Top Level Domain Name registries) this document is the best current practice.
-These Guidelines are also valuable for registrars offering registration of IDNs.
+The main audience of this document is Top-Level Domain (“TLD”) registries that offer or plan to offer registrations of IDNs under their Registry Agreements.
+For other registries (e.g. Country Code Top Level Domain Name registries) this document is intended as the best current practice.
+These Guidelines are also intended for registrars offering registration of IDNs.

 The document has been prepared by members of the IDN Guidelines Working Group (IDNGWG), listed in Appendix A, constituted following the Call for Community Experts.